-This assessment activity requires you to conduct an independent quantitative sociological enquiry.
-A quantitative enquiry includes the entire process from identifying the research question to the final reporting and conclusion.
+This assessment activity requires you to conduct an independent qualitative sociological enquiry.

-A quantitative sociological enquiry requires essentially data that are able to be counted or measured are collected and analysed.
-Quantitative data collection methods could include but are not limited to: surveys, questionnaires, structured interviews and content analysis.
+A qualitative sociological enquiry requires essentially non-statistical data to be collected and analysed.
+Qualitative data collection methods could include but are not limited to: non-participant observation, participant observation, and unstructured interviews.

-Your teacher may provide only 'limited assistance', meaning your research is largely self-directed and self-managed.
+Your teacher may provide only 'limited guidance', meaning your research is largely self-directed and self-managed.